thorwolpert/sbc-connect-common/nuxt/layers/core/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for SBC API Gateway, **including completely new features and minor improvements to existing functionality**.
+This section guides you through submitting an enhancement suggestion for the Nuxt 3 Core Layer, **including completely new features and minor improvements to existing functionality**.
 Following these guidelines will help maintainers and the community to understand your suggestion and find related suggestions.

 <!-- omit in toc -->
 #### Before Submitting an Enhancement